-All general admission tickets for ShmooCon 2014 will be sold for $150.
-More information about the new sponsor a student ticket level will be available soon.
+All general admission tickets for ShmooCon 2015 will be sold for $150.

 WHEN DO TICKETS GO ON SALE

-Tickets for ShmooCon 2014 will be sold on Nov 1, Dec 1 and Dec 16 of this year at noon, eastern time.
+Tickets for ShmooCon 2015 will be sold on Nov 1, Dec 1 and Dec 14 of this year at noon, eastern time.
 Be warned, tickets sell out very quickly.
-Last year tickets sold out in just under 20 seconds across the three rounds of sales.
+Last year tickets sold out in just under a minute across the three rounds of sales.
 These dates are subject to change so keep an eye on our news page or follow us on twitter for updates.